 `Somewhere, someone, be it a businessman, administrator, scientist or engineer, is making an important decision.
 On the strength of conclusions based on limited information, people with responsibility are deciding to expand a business, buy or sell shares, reallocate resources, publish scientific breakthroughs, or undertake engineering constructions - vital decisions that depend on reliable statistical conclusions.
 The statistician, using statistical theory, logic and computer technology, is well-qualified to draw these conclusions in the face of uncertainty' (My Career, p 203).

-Comprehensive information with regards to study at Rhodes University, including the schedule of fees, application procedure, the relevant application forms, information with regards undergraduate and postgraduate studies at Rhodes University as well as information for international students etc., can be found on the applying section of the Rhodes University home page.
+Comprehensive information with regards to study at Rhodes University, including the schedule of fees, application procedure, the relevant application forms, information with regards undergraduate and postgraduate studies at Rhodes University as well as information for international students etc., can be found on the admissions gateway section of the Rhodes University home page.
 Information with regards to student funding and financial aid can also be found on the links on that page.
-Prospective postgraduate students will find further information, application forms and the contact details of the Rhodes Univeristy Postgraduate Financial Aid Administrator, Mr John Gillam, on the section entitled postgraduate funding opportunities web page.
+Prospective postgraduate students will find further information, application forms and the contact details of the Rhodes Univeristy Postgraduate Financial Aid Administrator on the postgraduate gateway.

 Information with regards to the courses offered by the Department of Statistics can be found on the links indicated below.